-What causes clear aligner discomfort?
+What causes clear aligner pain and discomfort?

 The shape of the aligner is different to the shape of your teeth.

 When placing in your first aligner, it may feel a bit snug.
 Why?
 Because the aligner has a slightly different shape than your teeth.
 The snug fit represents the gentle pressure that is needed to move teeth at each aligner stage.
 Gentle pressure applied 20+ hrs daily initiates the amazing process of tooth movement, which involves some cellular changes and inflammation in the bone, which cause mild discomfort.
-This is absolutely normal and temporary.
+This is absolutely normal and aligner pain is only temporary.

-How long will the discomfort last?
+How long will aligner discomfort last?

 When worn for two weeks, the aligner will gradually and gently move your teeth into the form and shape of the aligner.
 This process will repeat with each aligner, progressively moving your teeth toward the finish line at the end of your treatment.